March 15, 2026 · 15 min read

 - Claim and verify your profile - If you have not claimed your Google Business Profile, do it now at business.google.com.
 Verification typically happens via postcard, phone, or email.

 - Set your primary phone number - Use a local phone number, not a 1800 or 1300 number.
 Local numbers reinforce your geographic relevance.
-Make sure this number matches your website and all other online listings.

 - Add your website URL - Link to your homepage or a location-specific landing page.
 Ensure the URL uses HTTPS.